sikatikenmogne/WeConnect-IUI-mobile/README.md

 5. Open a pull request

 Please make sure your commits follow the Conventional Commits specification so your changes can be easily tracked.

+### :bookmark: Conventional Commits

+The Conventional Commits specification is a lightweight convention on top of commit messages.
+It provides an easy set of rules for creating an explicit commit history, which makes it easier to write automated tools on top of.
+Here are some common types you might use:

+- `feat`: A new feature
+- `fix`: A bug fix
+- `docs`: Documentation only changes
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `refactor`: A code change that neither fixes a bug nor adds a feature
+- `perf`: A code change that improves performance
+- `test`: Adding missing tests or correcting existing tests
+- `chore`: Changes to the build process or auxiliary tools and libraries such as documentation generation

 ## 📜 License